On the equivalence of AQFTs and prefactorization algebras: Introduction and summary

 \item The idea in \cite{GwilliamRejzner1} to use the time-slice axiom to construct the spacetime-wise unital associative algebra structures of the AQFT from the prefactorization algebra can be realized in a model-independent context, but it is not sufficient to construct an AQFT from a tPFA.
 The reason for this is that there exist spacetime morphisms $f:M\to N$ for which these algebra structures are not natural, hence these spacetime-wise algebras do not assemble into a functor.
 This problem has a geometric origin, which can be traced back to the obstruction to the extension of Cauchy surfaces along generic spacetime morphisms $f:M\to N$.
 It has been solved in \cite{BPScomparison} by introducing an \textit{additivity property} for both AQFTs and tPFAs which demands that the global observables on a spacetime $M$ can be recovered from a colimit over the directed set $\{U\subseteq M\}$ of all relatively compact open regions in $M$. \end{enumerate} The main result of \cite{BPScomparison} is the construction of two functors $\AQFT^{\mathrm{add},W} \rightleftarrows \tPFA^{\mathrm{add},W}$ which exhibit an equivalence between the category $\AQFT^{\mathrm{add},W}$ of additive AQFTs satisfying the time-slice axiom and the category $\tPFA^{\mathrm{add},W}$ of additive tPFAs satisfying the time-slice axiom. \sk

-For completeness, we would also like to point the reader to \cite{Bunk} where a first comparison theorem between AQFTs and Lorentzian functorial QFTs has been proven in the case where the target $\TT$ is a symmetric monoidal $1$-category.
+For completeness, we would also like to point the reader to \cite{Bunk,Bunk2} where comparison theorems between AQFTs and Lorentzian functorial QFTs have been proven in the case where the target $\TT$ is a symmetric monoidal $1$-category.
 These constructions are not directly relevant for our present paper, but the new techniques we develop might be useful to generalize these results to QFTs taking values in the symmetric monoidal $\infty$-category $\Ch$ of cochain complexes. \sk